 We will continue to use Thematic Reviews to scrutinise cross cutting issues that benefit from a more holistic review or where we choose to inspect major functions that fall out with the scope of Local Policing+.
 We will publish full reports for each of our Thematic Reviews.
 We will capture innovation and good practice and where relevant, we will make recommendations that drive improvement.
 Moving forward, our Thematic Reviews may provide opportunities to work with others to consider new issues or emerging threats and provide evidence for future policy development.

 Continuous Improvement Reviews

-We will introduce a new programme of Continuous Improvement Reviews, working closely with both Police Scotland and the Authority to report on how they are meeting their obligations to secure best value and continuous improvement .
+We will introduce a new programme of Continuous Improvement Reviews, working closely with both Police Scotland and the SPA to report on how they are meeting their obligations to secure best value and continuous improvement .
 We will monitor delivery against the Police Scotland Corporate Strategy and Delivery Plans and comment on the effectiveness of governance in key areas of Finance, People, Technology and Organisational Support.
-We will also independently assess how well Police Scotland and the Authority are delivering against the Strategic Police Priorities set by Scottish Ministers and against their published Strategic Police Plan and Annual Policing Plans.
+We will also independently assess how well Police Scotland and the SPA are delivering against the Strategic Police Priorities set by Scottish Ministers and against their published Strategic Police Plan and Annual Policing Plans.

 We will publish concise reports for each of our Continuous Improvement Reviews, highlighting the activity that was undertaken and our commentary.
-These Reviews will inform our wider assessment of how well Police Scotland and the Authority have met their obligations to secure best value and continuous improvement.
+These Reviews will inform our wider assessment of how well Police Scotland and the SPA have met their obligations to secure best value and continuous improvement.
 We will publish a summary of our findings in our Annual Report.

 Audit and Assurance Reviews